Lane Cove North

 AreaSearch analysis indicates Lane Cove North maintains employment conditions that align with national benchmarks

-The area appears to offer limited local employment opportunities, as indicated by the difference between Census working population and resident population.
-Over a 12-month period ending in September 2025, Lane Cove North's labour force increased by 0.6%, while employment declined by 0.7%, leading to an unemployment rate rise of 1.2 percentage points.
-In Greater Sydney, employment grew by 2.1% and the unemployment rate rose by 0.2 percentage points during this period.
-State-level data from NSW as of 25-Nov-25 shows employment contracted by 0.03%, with an unemployment rate of 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Lane Cove North's employment mix suggests local employment should increase by 7.5% over five years and 15.0% over ten years, based on simple weighting extrapolation for illustrative purposes.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the ratio of Census working population to resident population.
+Over a 12-month period ending September 2025, Lane Cove North's labour force increased by 0.6%, while employment declined by 0.6%, leading to an unemployment rate rise of 1.2 percentage points.
+In comparison, Greater Sydney saw employment grow by 2.1% and labour force expand by 2.4%, with a smaller unemployment rate increase of 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Lane Cove North's employment mix suggests local employment should increase by 7.5% over five years and 15.0% over ten years, though these are simple weighted extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment